hull/hull-node/docs/CONNECTOR.md

 ### oAuthHandler()

-OAuth Handler is a packaged authentication handler using [Passport](http://passportjs.org/).
+OAuthHandler is a packaged authentication handler using [Passport](http://passportjs.org/).
 You give it the right parameters, it handles the entire auth scenario for you.

 It exposes hooks to check if the ship is Set up correctly, inject additional parameters during login, and save the returned settings during callback.